Pakistan International Airlines: Early years

-Pak International Airlines can trace its origins to the days when Pakistan had not gained independence and was still part of the British Raj until 1947.
+Pakistan International Airlines can trace its origins to the days when Pakistan had not gained independence and was still part of the British Raj until 1947.
 In the early 1930s, Imperial Airways operated its long-haul routes by creating a lot of small airports across Africa and Asia.
 The Handley Page H.P.42 aircraft was Imperial Airways' first major success, as it was specially designed to handle operations from unprepared ground.

-In 1945, the country's founder Muhammed Ali Jinnah realized the need for a flag carrier for the prospective country and requested financial help from wealthy businessmen Mirza Ahmad Ispahani and Adamjee Haji Dawood for this purpose.
+In 1945, the country's founder Muhammad Ali Jinnah recognised the need for a flag carrier for the future nation and sought financial help from wealthy businessmen Mirza Ahmad Ispahani and Adamjee Haji Dawood.
 As a result, the new airline, Orient Airways, was registered in Kolkata (then known as Calcutta) on 23 October 1946.
 Orient became the first and only Muslim-owned airline in the British Raj.

 In February 1947, the airline bought three Douglas DC-3 aircraft and obtained a licence to fly in May of the same year.
 The airline started its operations on 30 June 1947, offering services in British India from Calcutta to Sittwe and Rangoon (present-day Yangon).

 Post-independence

 On 14 August 1947, Pakistan gained independence and Orient Airways started relief operations for the new country.
 The airline was entrusted with the task of servicing air routes between East and West Pakistan.
-By 1949, Orient acquired three Convair CV-240s to service the Karachi-Delhi-Calcutta-Dhaka route and became the first Asian airline to operate Convair aircraft.
+By 1949, Orient acquired three Convair CV-240s to service the Karachi-Delhi-Kolkata-Dhaka route and became the first Asian airline to operate Convair aircraft.